 Earthy.
-Especially in the case of freshly harvested sprouts, cooked and then incorporated into dishes, they lose their earthy taste and absorb the flavor of the surrounding spices and herbs.
+Especially when freshly harvested sprouts are cooked and incorporated into dishes, they lose their earthy taste and absorb the flavor of the surrounding spices and herbs.

 Refreshing: Fresh with more than 90 percent water, bean sprouts are refreshing to eat- like cucumbers or salads.
 These are even perfect to serve as a salad in the summer evening.

 The bland: The taste of bean sprouts is difficult to describe since it is a huge water source.
 This means that they are best eaten with a concoction of herbs that can potentially overpower the basic taste of sprouts.

 The outer casing of bean sprouts forms the appearance of a crust that easily breaks when bitten.
 Since bean sprouts tend to be very thin, the most prominent texture you will get is a crunching one.

 How to grow bean sprouts in a jar